duckki/duckki.github.io/README.md

 ## Local development

-The repository uses the same `github-pages` dependency bundle as the hosted site.
+The repository uses direct, locked Jekyll, Minima, and plugin dependencies.
+The publishing workflow builds the site itself instead of using GitHub Pages' bundled Jekyll environment.

 1. Install Ruby from `.ruby-version` and Node.js from `.nvmrc`.
 2. Install dependencies with `bundle install` and `npm ci`.